chrisaguirre3/Salifort-Motors/README.md

 ---

-**See [Jupyter notebook](Salifort-Motors/(Jupyter)_Salifort_Motors_Chris%20Aguirre_08NOV23.ipynb) in this repository to view all analysis, model construction/evaluation/selection, and exhaustive findings/recommendations.**
+**See the [Jupyter notebook](Salifort-Motors/(Jupyter)_Salifort_Motors_Chris%20Aguirre_08NOV23.ipynb) in this repository to view all analysis, model construction/evaluation/selection, and exhaustive findings/recommendations.**

-**See Executive Summary at Salifort Motors Executive Summary_Chris Aguirre.pdf in this repository, outlining key findings, recommendations, next steps, and champion predictive models to deploy.**
+**See the [Executive Summary](Salifort-Motors/Salifort%20Motors%20Executive%20Summary_Chris%20Aguirre.pdf) in this repository, outlining key findings, recommendations, next steps, and champion predictive models to deploy.**